 On May 23, 1692, a complaint for witchcraft was filed against Sarah Buckley and her widowed daughter Mary Witheridge.
 The "bewitched" girls of Salem Village claimed that the women's specters had attacked them.
 Held in shackles in the cold crowded jail, both were acquitted in January,1692

 From the year of its settlement in 1628 until the middle of the 19th century, Salem, in the Massachusetts Bay, was a maritime port surpassed in size and importance by only two or three other seaports along the Atlantic coast.

-During the Salem witch trials the Ipswich jail was filled with the accused.
-Elizabeth Howe of Linebrook Road was tried and hung.
-The ministers of the town opposed the trials as a delusion.
+During the Salem witch trials, Elizabeth Howe of Linebrook Road was tried and hanged.
+The Ipswich jail was filled with the accused, but the ministers of the town opposed the trials as a delusion.
 Residents blocked the bridge to prevent the accusing girls from being brought into Ipswich.

 In our struggle for Independence, the British military received its first setback from the inhabitants of Salem in an episode that could not have been more ludicrous or entertaining if it had been written for Monty Python.